Radiological Society of North America: Case Collection

 RSNA Case Collection is an online resource of clinical cases intended to be used as an educational tool.
-Developed by and created for radiologists, RSNA Case Collection includes image-focused case reports from across radiology subspecialties and consists of images, relevant patient information, final and differential diagnoses, case discussions and references.
-All cases undergo careful peer review before they are assigned a DOI - allowing them to be fully citable.
+RSNA Case Collection includes image-focused case reports from across radiology subspecialties.

-RSNA Case Collection is supported by an active presence on X (formerly Twitter).

-Imaging AI Certificate Program

-The RSNA Imaging AI Certificate program is a radiology-specific imaging AI certificate program that combines a case-based curriculum and on-demand learning with practical application.

-The program is for radiologists, radiology residents, physicists, data scientists and clinical researchers who want to learn how to safely evaluate, implement, use and monitor performance of AI-based tools for medical imaging.

-There are three courses currently available within the program: the Foundational Certificate course, the Advanced Certificate course and the Emergency Certificate course.

 RadiologyInfo.org

-Available in English and Spanish, RadiologyInfo.org is the public information website developed and funded by RSNA and the American College of Radiology.
+Available in English and Spanish, RadiologyInfo.org is a public information website developed and funded by RSNA and the American College of Radiology.
 It was established to inform and educate the general public about what radiology is and what radiologists do.
 Approximately half a million people visit RadiologyInfo.org each month.

 Research and Education Foundation

 The RSNA R&E Foundation supports radiology research through grant funding, training opportunities and industry initiatives that advance innovation in radiology.
 The Foundation has awarded $84 million in grants since 1984.

 Board of Directors

-Umar Mahmood, MD, PhD, is the 2024-2025 president of RSNA's Board of Directors.
+Jeffrey Klein, MD, is the 2025-2026 president of RSNA's Board of Directors.